Lamdat-oss/ado-automation-tool/readme.md

-Certainly!
-Here's an updated version of the README.md file to include information on how to provide configuration through command line arguments and environment variables in ASP.NET 6:

----

 # ADO Automation Tool

 The **ADO Automation Tool** is a web API designed to listen to webhooks from Azure DevOps.
 When a webhook is received, it triggers a script defined in the `scripts` folder with the `.rule` file suffix.